Caregiver Legal Liabilities: Essential Protection Guide for Families

 - Act in the best interest of those who cannot fully care for themselves

-Caregivers need to watch for risks, keep track of changing needs, and respond to emergencies.
-This means ensuring a loved one is well and handling the legal side of medical and financial decisions.
+A caregiver has to watch for risks, keep up with needs that shift over time, and be ready when an emergency hits.
+That means keeping a loved one well and handling the legal side of medical and financial decisions.

 Key differences between informal and paid caregiving